cloudquery/cloudquery/website/pages/docs/developers/running-locally.md

+---
+title: Running Plugins Locally
+description: Learn how to run custom-built or downloaded CloudQuery plugins locally.
+---

 # Running Plugins Locally

 Plugins are normally invoked as separate processes inside CloudQuery CLI.
 However, for development purposes, it is possible to run plugins directly from the command line.